JoaLampela/Portfolio/_posts/2023-08-12-beast-brawlers.md

 ![Gameplay]({{site.url}}{{site.baseurl}}/assets/images/beast-brawlers-gameplay.png)
 Beast Brawlers game view.

-I was responsible for the movement controls, combination moves and balancing, all of which I did with together closely with the artists and the playtesters.
+I was responsible for the movement controls, combination moves' implementation, and balancing, all of which I did with together closely with the artists and the playtesters.
 As the Team Lead, I was also responsible for general project management and planning.

 The game was made in under a month using Unity.